RsyncProject/rsync/rsync.1.md

 directory to the directory src on the machine foo.
 If any of the files already exist on the remote system then the rsync remote-update protocol is used to update the file by sending only the differences in the data.
-Note that the expansion of wildcards on the commandline (`*.c`) into a list of files is handled by the shell before it runs rsync and not by rsync itself (exactly the same as all other posix-style programs).
+Note that the expansion of wildcards on the command-line (`*.c`) into a list of files is handled by the shell before it runs rsync and not by rsync itself (exactly the same as all other Posix-style programs).

 >     rsync -avz foo:src/bar /data/tmp